Windz-GameDev/CAP6635-Advanced-AI-A_Star-With-Obstacles/README.md

 Troubleshooting
 - Ensure that all node IDs in graph.txt have corresponding coordinates in coords.txt.
 - If the program cannot find a path, verify that the starting and goal nodes are connected and that not too many nodes are blocked.
-- Ensure vertex indexes start counting from 1 in your input files.
+- Ensure vertex indexes start counting from 0 or greater in your input files.
+- In coords.txt, ensure each Vertex ID is one greater than the vertex ID of the previous line.
+- If you reference a vertex in graph.txt, ensure it's location is defined in coords.txt.
 - When choosing which nodes to start from, end on, or block, ensure you enter their IDs as displayed in `original_graph.png`.

-Acknowledgements
+My Acknowledgements and Gratitude Goes To
 - My professor, Dr. Ayan Dutta for introducing me to A* during class, answering my questions, and providing valuable suggestions for optimizing my implementation.
 - The following free MIT video on Youtube from Patrick Winston, was extremely helpful for further understanding the logic behind A*, and was used as a reference as I was writing the logic for the A* code.
   - https://www.youtube.com/watch?v=gGQ-vAmdAOI&t=2306s